 Acne is a medical condition so the smartest thing you can do is seek medical advice, especially if your breakouts are large and painful and/or stopping you from doing the things you love.

-If you get medical treatment for your acne sooner rather than later, it can reduce the risk of physical scars and help with the emotional distress acne can sometimes cause.
+If you get medical treatment for your acne sooner rather than later, it can reduce the risk of permanent physical scars and help with the emotional distress acne can sometimes cause.

 If you have mild or moderate acne, your local GP may be able to prescribe some treatments for you.